 This includes:

-Complete that work before kicking off your redesign, because trying to update your website while your brand is still shifting leads to unnecessary rework, unclear creative direction, and timeline drain.
-The more clarity you bring to this stage, the more cohesive and confident your final experience will feel.
+Complete that work before kicking off your redesign.
+Trying to update your website while your brand is still shifting leads to unnecessary rework, unclear creative direction, and timeline drain.
+The more clarity you bring, the more cohesive your final experience will feel.

-STEP 9: Choose a Partner Who Can Guide You
+STEP 9: Choose a Website Redesign Agency Who Can Guide You

-A website redesign touches strategy, content, UX, development, and organizational alignment, which means the partner you choose will influence far more than visuals.
+A website redesign touches strategy, content, UX, development, and organizational alignment.
+That means your agency choice matters for more than just how the site looks.
 You’re not simply looking for a team that can “build a site.”
-You’re looking for a partner who can help you navigate complexity with clarity and momentum.
+You’re looking for a partner who can help you move forward with confidence.

-A great partner brings structure, clarity, and strategic insight.
-They help teams avoid rework, prevent common pitfalls, and make informed decisions at the right moments.
-The best fit is a team that feels collaborative.
+A great partner helps teams avoid rework, prevent common pitfalls, and make informed decisions at the right moments.
+The best fit agency partner will feel collaborative.

-Culture Foundry offers Wayfinding Workshops, which are focused one to two-day strategy sessions that bring together your organization’s key decision-makers to discuss your digital strategy and how to optimize your website to support it.
-Wayfinding Workshops can be tailored to your organization’s individual needs and goals and can be conducted in person or virtually (or both) to ensure maximum participation.
+Culture Foundry offers Wayfinding Workshops.
+These focused strategy sessions bring together your organization’s key decision-makers to discuss your digital strategy and how to optimize your website to support it.

 STEP 10: Plan for What Happens After Launch

 A redesigned website isn’t a finished project; it’s the start of its next chapter.
-Websites are never truly “done,” and part of your redesign planning should include the resources, processes, and budget you’ll need to keep improving your site after launch.
+Websites are never truly “done,” and part of your redesign planning should include the resources you’ll need after launch.

 Most content management systems like Drupal or WordPress require ongoing updates and monitoring to stay secure, stable, and high-performing.
 This post-launch work typically includes:

-• Accessibility and performance checks to ensure compliance and speed
+- Accessibility and performance checks to keep your site compliant and fast

 Make sure ongoing support is accounted for in your website redesign plan and budget.
-This prevents gaps or delays once the site goes live and ensures continuity.
+This prevents gaps or delays once the site goes live.
+It also keeps your support consistent.

-Culture Foundry offers a range of hosting and maintenance support options, including 24/7 monitoring and guaranteed response times to keep redesigned sites healthy and stable for our clients.
+Culture Foundry offers a range of hosting and maintenance support options, including 24/7 monitoring and guaranteed response times.
 We can assess your support needs and recommend a plan that fits your organization’s level of technical resources and the complexity of your site.

 A successful launch is only the beginning.
 With a continuous improvement mindset, your site should never go stale.
 Small, consistent optimizations informed by data, user feedback, and evolving business priorities keep your website aligned with what your audience needs and how your organization grows.
 Teams that treat their website as a living product, not a static deliverable, see stronger performance, higher engagement, and far greater long-term ROI.